-Five requests received during the reporting period resulted in a third party seeking review by the Federal Court to prevent the C-NLOPB from releasing their records to a requestor.
-Eight requests since 2011 have resulted in a third party seeking review by the Federal Court.
+One request received during the reporting period resulted in a third party seeking review by the Federal Court to prevent the C-NLOPB from releasing their records to a requestor.
+Nine requests since 2011 have resulted in a third party seeking review by the Federal Court.
+The Federal Court ruled in favour of the C-NLOPB in a review that was initiated by a third party during the 2014-2015 reporting period.